nicolas-hili/Observer/README.md

     -> Add the method artifact
     Done.

-    -> Instrumentation of capsule: Sensor
     -> Instrumentation of capsule: Switcher
     -> Instrumentation of capsule: Bin
     -> Instrumentation of capsule: Chute
-    -> Instrumentation of capsule: Gen
     -> Instrumentation of the Observer capsule
     Done.
     --

+* Open the model (in the *Project Explorer* view, open `ParcelRouter/model`).
+A Papyrus graphical editor will be opened
+ * In the *Model Explorer* view, right-click on *RootElement* and select *(Re)Generate Code*

 **Notes:**

- * If during set-up you selected other serialization and communication methods, you should reflect it when setting the Epsilon variables in the *Parameters* tab ;
+ * If during set-up you selected other serialization and communication methods, you should reflect it when setting the Epsilon variables in the *Parameters* tab
  * The *observerPath* variable is an Eclipse-compliant URI that can be defined following an available URI scheme:
- *  * The `file:/` URI scheme is used to refer to absolute files on your Hard drive
+    * The `file:/` URI scheme is used to refer to absolute files on your Hard drive
- *  * The `platform:/resources/plugin-name` URI scheme is used to refer to a plug-in imported in you Eclipse workspace
+    * The `platform:/resources/plugin-name` URI scheme is used to refer to a plug-in imported in you Eclipse workspace
- *  * &lt;PATH_TO_GIT_REPOSITORY&gt; should be replaced with the absolute path containing your Git repository
+    * &lt;PATH_TO_GIT_REPOSITORY&gt; should be replaced with the absolute path containing your Git repository
+  * This method directly affects the model and therefore, the diagram can be messed up.

+### Step 2: (Optional) Filter the Capsules to Observe

+Optionally, you can reduce the set of trace events you want to observer by reducing the set of observable capsules.
+This can be done through the *Model Explorer*.

+* Unfold the *RootElement* item in the *Model Explorer* to reveal all capsules of the system
+* Right-click on the capsule you do not want to observe and select *Observer/Un-observe*

+A similar configuration is possible when instrumenting the model manually using Epsilon EOL (see step 1).

+> **Note:** there is currently no visual feedback on the diagrams nor the *Model Explorer* to see which capsules are observed and which are not.
+To see whether a capsule is observed or not, redo the two steps above and see whether *Un-observe* or *Observer* is disabled.
+Visual feedback should be implemented in a future release.

-### Step 2: Compile and Execute the System
+### Step 3: Compile and Execute the System

 You should now have a project called *ParcelRouter_CDTProject* created in you workspace.